dispersionlab/gitshow8/reflections.md

 > The bottom highlighted lfo-1 controls the triggering of granulator freezes and texture cv.
 >
 > Play with the blend knob on texture synth to define how clean the signal out is.

+by 00:08 there's a high pitch hanging in the background that feels like gentle pressure just in front of my right ear - the sensation resolves into relaxation of the TMJ at 1:24-6

+the scratching at 00:15 feels like a dentist drilling under anesthesia...